ph1p/zeit-integration-router/README.md

 ## How to?

 The only file you need is `libs/router.ts`.
 Import it at the top of your entrypoint.
+All `actions` which start with a `/`, will automatically navigate trough the matching route.

 Like this: